 - a.
-Woodlawn Road and Montford Drive:
+Montford Drive and Abbey Place;

 - b.
-Montford Drive and Abbey Place;
+Woodlawn Road and Drexel Place; and

 - c.
-Woodlawn Road and Drexel Place:

-- d.
-Seneca Place and Carlanda Circle; and
+Seneca Place and Carlanda Circle.

-- e.
-Park Road and Buckingham Drive.

-T-2 Support the viability of

-Montford Drive as a destination

-Main Street.
-Montford Drive has

-emerged as a destination for dining

-and entertainment.
-The street is

-envisioned to continue this role

-but faces some challenges in shared

-parking and pedestrian comfort.

-Streetscape enhancements, including

-additional on-street parking, are

-recommended to help retain and

-strengthen this business district.
+T-2 Support the viability of Montford Drive as a destination Main Street.
+Montford Drive has emerged as a destination for dining and entertainment.
+The street is envisioned to continue this role but faces some challenges in shared parking and pedestrian comfort.
+Streetscape enhancements, including additional on-street parking, are recommended to help retain and strengthen this business district.